MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - <details><summary>Digest</summary> Membership inference attacks (MIA) try to detect if data samples were used to train a neural network model, e.g. to detect copyright abuses.
 We show that models with higher dimensional input and output are more vulnerable to MIA, and address in more detail models for image translation and semantic segmentation, including medical image segmentation.
 We show that reconstruction-errors can lead to very effective MIA attacks as they are indicative of memorization.
 Unfortunately, reconstruction error alone is less effective at discriminating between non-predictable images used in training and easy to predict images that were never seen before.
 To overcome this, we propose using a novel predictability error that can be computed for each sample, and its computation does not require a training set.

 ### Privacy: 2020

+- Illuminating the dark spaces of healthcare with ambient intelligence. [[paper]](https://www.nature.com/articles/s41586-020-2669-y)
+  - Albert Haque, Arnold Milstein, Li Fei-Fei. *Nature*
+  - Key Word: Healthcare; Privacy.
+  - <details><summary>Digest</summary> Advances in machine learning and contactless sensors have given rise to ambient intelligence—physical spaces that are sensitive and responsive to the presence of humans.
+Here we review how this technology could improve our understanding of the metaphorically dark, unobserved spaces of healthcare.
+In hospital spaces, early applications could soon enable more efficient clinical workflows and improved patient safety in intensive care units and operating rooms.
+In daily living spaces, ambient intelligence could prolong the independence of older individuals and improve the management of individuals with a chronic disease by understanding everyday behaviour.
+Similar to other technologies, transformation into clinical applications at scale must overcome challenges such as rigorous clinical validation, appropriate data privacy and model transparency.

 - UDH: Universal Deep Hiding for Steganography, Watermarking, and Light Field Messaging. [[paper]](https://papers.nips.cc/paper/2020/hash/73d02e4344f71a0b0d51a925246990e7-Abstract.html) [[code]](https://github.com/ChaoningZhang/Universal-Deep-Hiding)
   - Chaoning Zhang, Philipp Benz, Adil Karjauv, Geng Sun, In So Kweon. *NeurIPS 2020*